 If you are a new applicator or if your certification has expired, you must take the exam to become certified.

-- Complete the mail-in exam as a home study course.
+- Complete the mail-in exam.
 Private Pesticide Applicator study manuals (19th Edition; $10) and mail-in exams are available at most county Extension offices.
 Find your county Extension office.

 - Or you can complete the exam online.